omriiii/potg/README.md

 ### to do

 #### first
-* ng-repeats with variables that are initiated in ng-init http://jsfiddle.net/HB7LU/4269/
-* Clean up code by using a controller or whatever (finish the course)
 * Reuse gulp-uncss and ignore all the classes that are used inside ng-repeat

 #### second